jmbayu/simon/README.md

 ```
 **Notes:**

-1. For accesing docker stats, the user running Simon needs access to the Docker socket (`/var/run/docker.sock`).
+1. For accesing docker stats, the user account running Simon needs access to the Docker socket (`/var/run/docker.sock`).
 This can be achieved by:
    - Using a user that belongs to the `docker` group
    - Running as root